-Immunoglobulin (antibody) replacement therapy is one of the most important and successful therapies for people with primary immune deficiency disease.
+Immunoglobulin (antibody) replacement therapy is one of the most important and successful therapies for people with primary immunodeficiency diseases.
 Many of these people have insufficient antibodies to adequately fight infections, and this therapy can be life saving.

 Why is immunoglobulin replacement therapy used?

-In people with primary immune deficiency diseases, immunoglobulin replacement therapy can:
+In people with primary immunodeficiency diseases, immunoglobulin replacement therapy can:

 - Treat existing infections